Chebrolu-Akash/demo-repo/README.md

 # Demo
 some description!
 ## Subheader
-Watch tutorial on Youtube Channel
+Watch tutorial on Youtube Channel.

+## Local development
+1. Open index.html in your browser.